 I worked with Dr. Diane Felmlee to collect and identify tweets that contain bullying.
 We collected tweets that contain certain slurs, identified by her research team as often correlating with bullying tweets.
 I then built a classifier whose goal was to extract the tweets that contain bullying (rather than reports of being bullied, complaining about tasks or objects, or tongue-in-cheek non-insults between friends).
 In broad strokes, we used bag-of-words, principal components analysis (PCA), and finally support vector machines (SVM) and the passive-aggressive classifier algorithm (PAC) to produce binary predictions of “contains bullying” or “does not contain bullying”.

 For me, the most interesting (and occasionally frustrating!) part of this project was working with algorithms that don’t contain theoretical guarantees.
 In statistics, we rely on probability theory to know that, at least asymptotically, we have good estimates that allow us to produce confidence intervals for our estimates and to evaluate how well our models perform.
 Machine learning has no such guarantees, and so a large ecosystem of widely varying algorithms has cropped up within text analysis.
-My goal for this project was to learn more about the properties of these algorithms (and achieve something helpful to society in the process).
+It is necessary to understand these algorithms well in order to predict what is suited for your data–PCA, for example, helps reduce the dimension of the data and thus pairs naturally well with SVM, which estimates a hyperplane that separates two classes across dimensions.

 Separately, Dr. Felmlee and I collected tweets on the Women’s March on DC, which took place after President Trump’s inauguration on January 21, 2017, and are working on a project that analyzes sentiment towards women in tweets.